jeffbahns/elevator-challenge/README.md

     }

-    submitRequest(floor) { // takes a request from user, stores to queue
+    submitRequest(floor) { // sits and takes a request from user, stores to queue

     }